A Bridge Across The Pond

 Band aid Plaster

-Trash Can Bin
+Trash can Bin

 Some UK expressions to amuse or confuse: